 The correct address is Sydney Olympic Park.
 Sydney Olympic Park was officially designated as a suburb by the NSW Geographical Names Board in September 2009.
 Homebush is another suburb located approximately 3km away and Homebush Bay refers to the body of water on the southern side of the Parramatta River between the suburbs of Rhodes, Sydney Olympic Park and Wentworth Point.

-A number of time-limited, free parking spaces are generally available within the Sydney Olympic Park Town Centre.
+In the public domain, there is a number of time-limited, free parking spaces available within the Sydney Olympic Park town centre.
 However, these spaces may not be available at times of major events due to road closures and/or changed traffic conditions.